gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

   before you proceed (don't forget to choose Linux as the target OS and CPU as the compute platform).

-- Gramine v1.5, with DCAP support.
+- Latest Gramine, with DCAP support.
 DCAP software infrastructure must also be installed.

 Executing Native PyTorch